AnnaGenina/pyGravSphere/README.md

 *Integration points* sets the accuracy of your integrator: how many logarithmic bins will the integrand be divided into?
 100 is fine.

 Consider the amount of time you will need for the job to run.
 The above configuration runs in just under 1 hour on 8 cores.
-It will take 7-8 hours on two cores.

 ## Priors